SAS-DHRH/dhcc-toolkit/content/toolkit/grant-writing.md

 - Funders should update application processes to ensure the research they fund is aligned with climate targets.
 - The timescale is tight, so projects already underway should also review their climate impacts (if this was not done at the application stage).
 - The data, tools and skills to design climate optimal research is not yet widespread.
 Temporary suspension of carbon intensive activities is recommended as we build capacity.
+{{< /hint >}}

 ## Funding Landscape ##

 Writing in late 2022, our view is that:

-- *Requirements will change.* The UK funding landscape is set to change, and researchers should collaborate proactively with funders to co-produce the next generation of funding allocation mechanisms.
+- **Requirements will change.** The UK funding landscape is set to change, and researchers should collaborate proactively with funders to co-produce the next generation of funding allocation mechanisms.
-- *But we don't have to wait.* In the meanwhile, there is plenty of scope within existing funding application frameworks to propose sustainable research.
+- **But we don't have to wait.** In the meanwhile, there is plenty of scope within existing funding application frameworks to propose sustainable research.
 For example in UKRI applications, the Justification of Resources and the Data Management Plan sections can be used to reflect on digital carbon and wider sustainability and justice issues.
-- *More transitional guidance from funders is welcome.* Funders have signalled that they are open to existing frameworks and guidance being interpreted in this way.
+- **More transitional guidance from funders is welcome.** Funders have signalled that they are open to existing frameworks and guidance being interpreted in this way.
 The authors of this toolkit welcome this, and invite funders to actively signal the direction of travel and the interim arrangements (especially to peer reviewers).

 We need, urgently, to 'green' our research.
 This is a time of transition.
 The UK has declared a climate emergency, as have universities and research organisations across the sector.
 Major research funding bodies are prioritising decarbonisation, sustainability, and just climate transition.
 Use of Information Communications Technology (ICT) is widely recognised as [a major source of carbon emissions](https://doi.org/10.1016/j.patter.2021.100340).